Emulating complex dynamical simulators with random Fourier features: Abstract

 \section{Abstract}

 A Gaussian process (GP)-based methodology is proposed to emulate complex dynamical computer models (or simulators).
-The method relies on emulating the short-time numerical flow map of the system, where the flow map is a function that returns the solution of a dynamical system at a certain time point, given initial conditions.
-Here, the flow map is emulated via a GP whose kernel is approximated with random Fourier features.
-This yields a random predictor whose realisations are approximations to the flow map.
-In order to predict a given time series (i.e., the model output), a single realisation of the approximate flow map is taken and used to iterate from the initial condition ahead in time.
-Repeating this procedure with multiple realisations from the distribution of approximate flow maps creates a distribution over the time series whose mean and variance serve as the model output prediction and the associated uncertainty, respectively.
+The method relies on emulating the numerical flow map of the system over an initial (short) time step, where the flow map is a function that describes the evolution of the system from an initial condition to a subsequent value at the next time step.
+This yields a probabilistic distribution over the entire flow map function, with each draw offering an approximation to the flow map.
+The model output times series is then predicted (under the Markov assumption) by drawing a sample from the emulated flow map (i.e., its posterior distribution) and using it to iterate from the initial condition ahead in time.
+Repeating this procedure with multiple such draws creates a distribution over the time series.
+The mean and variance of this distribution at a specific time point serve as the model output prediction and the associated uncertainty, respectively.
+However, drawing a GP posterior sample that represents the underlying function across its entire domain is computationally infeasible, given the infinite-dimensional nature of this object.
+To overcome this limitation, one can generate such a sample in an approximate manner using random Fourier features (RFF).
+RFF is an efficient technique for approximating the kernel and generating GP samples, offering both computational efficiency and theoretical guarantees.
 The proposed method is applied to emulate several dynamic nonlinear simulators including the well-known Lorenz and van der Pol models.
-The results suggest that our approach has a high predictive performance and the associated uncertainty can capture the dynamics of the system accurately.
-Additionally, our approach has potential for ``embarrassingly" parallel implementations where one can conduct the iterative predictions performed by a realisation on a single computing node.
+The results suggest that our approach has a promising predictive performance and the associated uncertainty can capture the dynamics of the system appropriately.

 {\bf Keywords:} Dynamical simulator; Emulation; Gaussian process; Random Fourier features